Avi711/CoordiBot/README.md

 ## Instructions:

-Make sure I have player/stage installed correctly on your machine.
+Make sure you have player/stage and cppresk-sdk installed correctly on your machine.

+For cpprest in ubuntu: sudo apt-get install libcpprest-dev

 In the project directory, you should: